-Highview was bought in 1962 by Mr. Hugo Schwab and donated to the people of Maidenhead in gratitude for the help he received when he first came to this country.
-It was to be used for helping handicapped people and was placed in Trust as "Maidenhead Centre for the Handicapped" for this purpose.
-For a number of years it was used as the Adult Training Centre, but when they had a purpose built building provided Highview closed.
+Highview, bought in 1962 by Hugo Schwab and donated to the people of Maidenhead, was to be used for helping handicapped people and was placed in Trust as "Maidenhead Centre for the Handicapped" for this purpose.
+For a number of years it was used as the Adult Training Centre, but when they had a purpose-built building provided, Highview closed.
 In 1977 the Trustees offered Highview to Maidenhead Mencap as its headquarters and as a venue for its activities.

 The services offered have varied from time to time.
-Mencap Monday and Saturday Clubs are for our able bodied members andhave been running for many years.
-The Wednesday Club caters for the more severely handicapped.
+Mencap Monday Club is for our able bodied members and has been running for many years.
+The Wednesday Club caters for the more severely disabled.

 The management committee attends to the financial needs and obligations of Highview by gathering in contributions from the various occupants of the offices and rooms and by its commercial letting of a self-contained flat at the top of the buidling.
 A year on year maintenance and repairs schedule is kept under regular review so that potential problems are kept to a minimum.
 To this end the management committee does an excellent job.

 The various occupying groups get on well together understanding each other's problems and sharing their joys.
 It is often said that professionals and volunteers cannot work together successfully.
 Some organisations have paid staff - many jobs, after all, require special training.
 At Highview, professionals and volunteers work side by side all respecting each other for the contribution that they make.
 Within the walls of Highview there is an incalculable wealth of giving that comes with teams of workers devoting their time, energy and understanding to help people who are less fortunate and those who care for them